Unimodular Hausdorff and Minkowski Dimensions: Introduction

-Now, consider a (unimodular) discrete space $\bs D$ (it is useful to {have in mind} the example $\bs D=\mathbb Z^k$ to see how the definitions work).
-It is convenient to consider coverings of $\bs D$ by balls of equal but large radii.
+Recall that the ordinary Minkowski dimension of a compact metric space $X$ is defined using the minimum number of balls of radius $\epsilon$ needed to cover $X$.
+Now, consider a (unimodular) discrete space $\bs D$ (it is useful to have in mind the example $\bs D=\mathbb Z^k$ to see how the definitions work).
+It is convenient to consider coverings of $\bs D$ by balls of equal but large radius.
 Of course, if $\bs D$ is unbounded, then an infinite number of balls is needed to cover $\bs D$.
-So one needs another measure to asses how many balls are used in a covering.
+So one needs another measure to assess how many balls are used in a covering.
 Let $S\subseteq \bs D$ be the set of centers of the balls in the covering.
-The idea pursued in this paper is that if $\bs D$ is unimodular, then the \textit{intensity} of $S$ is {a measure} of \textit{the average number of points of $S$ per points of $\bs D$} ($S$ should be \textit{equivariant} for the intensity to be defined, as discussed later).
-So by letting $\lambda_r(\bs D)$ be the infimum intensity of such coverings of $\bs D$ by balls of radii $r$ for $r<\infty$, it is reasonable to regard the decay rate of $\lambda_r(\bs D)$ {as $r\rightarrow\infty$} as the \textit{discrete Minkowski dimension} of $\bs D$.
-More details will be given in the forthcoming sections.
+The idea pursued in this paper is that if $\bs D$ is unimodular, then the \textit{intensity} of $S$ is a measure of \textit{the average number of points of $S$ per points of $\bs D$} ($S$ should be \textit{equivariant} for the intensity to be defined, as discussed later).
+This gives rise to the definition of the unimodular Minkowski dimension naturally.

-The idea behind the definition of the unimodular Hausdorff dimension is similar.
-Recall that the $\alpha$-dimensional (ordinary) \textit{Hausdorff content} of a {compact metric space} $X$ is defined by considering the infimum of $\sum_i R_i^{\alpha}$, where the $R_i$'s are the radii of a sequence of balls that cover $X$.
-Also, it is convenient to force an upper bound $\epsilon$ on the radii and let $\epsilon$ tend to zero to define the $\alpha$-dimensional \textit{Hausdorff measure} of $X$.
-Then, the Hausdorff dimension of $X$ is the infimum value of $\alpha$ such that the above value is zero.